 - Swollen lymph nodes on the neck, especially behind the ears

 Sometimes, rubella infections can be asymptomatic.
 Most infected people spread the virus to others before and after the appearance of the skin rashes.
-Vaccination may help protect a baby from rubella.
+Treatment is symptomatic.
+Once infection occurs it provides lifelong immunity.
+Vaccination helps protect from rubella.

 Some of the viral rashes can be contagious, which means that direct contact with the fluids from the rashes could spread the infection.
 However, most viral diseases are spread from mucus and saliva via direct contact or airborne droplets expelled by an infected person.